JahnelGroup/jackson-field-security/README.md

 <dependency>
     <groupId>com.jahnelgroup.jackson</groupId>
     <artifactId>jackson-field-security</artifactId>
-    <version>1.0.1</version>
+    <version>1.0.2</version>
 </dependency>
 ```

 Gradle:

 ```
-compile('com.jahnelgroup.jackson:jackson-field-security:1.0.1')
+compile('com.jahnelgroup.jackson:jackson-field-security:1.0.2')
 ```

 ## How it works

 This library registers a [Jackson](https://github.com/FasterXML/jackson) filter to conditionally control access to fields based on policies.
 Three main interfaces drive this flow:

-* **PrincipalAware** interface will identify the current logged in user (a.ka., the Principal).
+* **PrincipalProvider** interface will identify the current logged in user (a.ka., the Principal).
 The default auto-configuration will use Spring Security's SecurityContextHolder.
-To provide your own custom implementation register a bean of type PrincipalAware.
+To provide your own custom implementation register a bean of type PrincipalProvider.
-* **EntityCreatedByAware** interface will identify the owner of the serialized object.
+* **EntityCreatedByProvider** interface will identify the owner of the serialized object.
 The default auto-configuration will use the field annotated by Spring Data's **@CreatedBy**.
-To provide your own custom implementation register a bean of type EntityCreatedByAware.
+To provide your own custom implementation register a bean of type EntityCreatedByProvider.
 * **FieldSecurityPolicy** interface defines a policy for permitting a field.
 A field can have multiple policies combined with logic to determine a field's permissiveness.

 ## Usage